SahajSJain/MyNBodies/README.md

 These will generate .csv file outputs which can be visualized using Paraview.
 I also experimented with LAMMPS dump format but dumped that idea as ParaView can be a bit glitchy.
 Shout out to https://github.com/lele394 for help with the pre-processing scripts.
 Julia pre-processing scripts in the Input folder were LLM generated.

 Simulation examples : These setups were obtained from a UMD database (https://bima.astro.umd.edu/nemo/archive/).
-Have not validated these as I am not in the field:
+Have not validated these as I don't know all that much about astronomy:
 1. Galactic collision between the milky way and the andromeda galaxy (Dubinski, Mihos & Hernquist, 1996, ApJ, 462, 576) : ~80k stars
    ![til](./Galaxy_Collision.gif)
 2. Galactic Bulge: Based on  Sellwood (1993) A Bar model for the Galactic Bulge . : ~ 40k stars